Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

       ncn-m001# cray hsm inventory redfishEndpoints delete x9000c3s0b1
       ```

-#### Remove the blade from System A
+#### Remove the blade

-8. Remove the blade from System A.
+8. Remove the blade from the source system.
+   - Review the *Remove a Compute Blade Using the Lift* procedure in *HPE Cray EX Hardware Replacement Procedures H-6173* for detailed instructions for replacing liquid-cooled blades (https://internal.support.hpe.com/).
 9. Drain the coolant from the blade and fill with fresh coolant to minimize cross-contamination of cooling systems.
-   - Review fill station procedures in *HPE Cray EX Coolant Service Procedures H-6199*.
+   - Review *HPE Cray EX Coolant Service Procedures H-6199*.
 If using the hand pump, review procedures in the *HPE Cray EX Hand Pump User Guide H-6200* (https://internal.support.hpe.com/).
-10. Install the blade from System A in a storage rack.
+10. Install the blade from the source system in a storage rack.
-    - Review the *Remove a Compute Blade Using the Lift* procedure in *HPE Cray EX Hardware Replacement Procedures H-6173* for detailed instructions for replacing liquid-cooled blades (https://internal.support.hpe.com/).

-### System B Procedure
+### Prepare the Blade in the Destination System for Removal

 11. Use WLM to drain jobs from the affected nodes on the blade.